 How to Delete Contacts on iPhone: Complete Guide

-Don't worry, it happens to us all.
+Don't worry, it happens to the best of us.

 If you're keen to clean your messy contact list, then you're in the perfect place.

-We'll show you how to delete contacts on iPhone and make your device feel brand new—just like our certified refurbished iPhones that come with a 12-month warranty, 90-point check, and a whole lot of extra goodies.
+We'll show you how to delete contacts on iPhone and make your device feel like brand new—just like our certified refurbished iPhones that come with a 12-month warranty, 90-point phone check, and a whole lot of extra goodies.